 - Advocating for improvements to virtual care systems and best practices

 - Cultivating training or educational sessions on best practices for the delivery of telehealthcare

-Required Skills & Knowledge of a Remote Nurse Practitioner
+Required Skills & Knowledge of a Telecommuting Nurse Practitioner

-Regardless of whether an NP practices in the digital space or in-person, there are skills and knowledge central to functioning as a high-quality NP.
+Regardless of whether an NP practices in the digital space or in person, skills and knowledge are central to functioning as a high-quality NP.

 According to AANP, the following skills and knowledge comprise the standard of care for all NPs:

 - Health status assessment skills (such as obtaining medical histories, and evaluating social determinants of health)